Get Ready to Drool Over Our Keto Lemon Pound Cake Recipe

 Sometimes the simplest desserts can be the most scrumptious.
 Pound cake is a classic dessert that has held the test of time.
 Traditionally it’s made with a lot of butter, a lot of flour, a lot of sugar, and a lot of eggs.
 For example, this Martha Stewart recipe has a pound of flour, two cups of butter, two cups of sugar, and nine eggs! 🤯

-But this keto lemon pound cake recipe doesn’t carry that kind of weight, while still being dense, delicious, and holding its own as a crave-worthy and mouth-watering dessert.
+This keto lemon pound cake recipe doesn’t carry that kind of weight, while still being dense, delicious, and holding its own as a crave-worthy and mouth-watering dessert.
+Instead, our keto recipe primarily uses almond flour, cream cheese, sour cream, keto-friendly sweetener, and yes, there’s still a bit of butter involved. 😄 It’s indulgent in its own right, though much, much lower in carbs.

 Speaking of cake, check out all of our keto cake recipes on Hip2Keto.